nuts-foundation/nuts-specification/rfc/rfc004-verifiable-transactional-graph.md

 ![DAG structure](../.gitbook/assets/rfc004-branching.svg)

 Branches may remain unmerged.
 As mentioned at the beginning of this paragraph, a transaction MUST refer to a previous transaction.
 It doesn't matter on which branch the latest transaction is published.
+**LC** values will overlap between branches.

 The first transaction in the DAG is the _root transaction_ and SHALL NOT have any **prevs** entries.
 There MUST only be one root transaction for a network and subsequent root transactions MUST be ignored.